tchoi8/translation/304universe/readme.md

 thirty five persons

+thirty six persons

-thurty six universes lost its light
+thirty six universes lost its light

-distant universes, counting all of them, this song will only become longer
+the distant universes, counting all of them, this song will only become longer

-say you are busy, forget it -  you say, for the more important things
+say you are busy, forget it you say, for the more important things

 the universe's light is diminishing, but there are greater things